Platt Technical High School

 Platt Technical High School, or Platt Tech, is a technical high school located in Milford, Connecticut, United States.
-It is part of the Connecticut Technical High School System.
+It is part of the Connecticut Technical Education and Career System.
 Platt Tech receives students from many nearby towns.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending Platt Tech receive training in a trade or technology.
 The available trades are: